robmoore-i/JsonRestApi/kx-jsonrestapi-blog.md

 Method: POST
 POST Body: Json of the form {username: `username`}
 Function: Checks if the given username is stored on the server and if it is, returns a session token.
-Note: I have omitted the use of a password for this endpoint specifically to avoid conveying any illusion of security over plain HTTP.
+Note: I have omitted the use of a password for this endpoint specifically to avoid conveying any illusion of robust security over plain HTTP.

 // Lets our UI/UX engineers access the data
 Route: /events/get/:username